fbpx

 Responsibilities of session organisers

-• It is for the session coordinator and their team to decide how to organise the session, and to communicate these choices to the ORFC Programme Team.
-This includes:
+It is for the session organiser and their team to decide how to plan the session.
+You might want to think about:

-• use of presentation materials (films, PowerPoint, props, etc.)
+• Use of presentation materials (films, powerpoints, props, etc.)

 Ticket policy and support available